Mealman1551/ArchivedDataCodec/README.md

 ### When to use Aurora?

-Aurora is a perfect release is you prefer cutting-edge over stability
+Aurora is a perfect release if you prefer cutting-edge over stability

 ### Where can I request features or get support?